lazeyka/vps/README.md

 reboot
 ```

-## Setup packets OpenVPN on router with OpenWRT
+## Setup packets OpenVPN on router with OpenWRT, if you want to use OpenVPN
 ```
 opkg update
 opkg install openvpn-openssl luci-app-openvpn
 ```

-## Setup packets WireGuard on router with OpenWRT
+## Setup packets WireGuard on router with OpenWRT, if you want to use WireGuard
 ```
 opkg update
 opkg install wireguard-tools luci-app-wireguard qrencode